 Moving Abroad to Spain: My Story

-About a year ago, my husband and I packed our lives into two suitcases each and made the move to Spain โ€” with our Golden Retriever, Charlie, and our cat, Spud, along for the adventure.
-Passports in hand and plans in place, we boarded a flight to Madrid feeling organized, excited, and more than a little curious about what life would look like on the other side.
+About a year ago, my husband and I packed our lives into two suitcases each and made the move to Spain with our Golden Retriever, Charlie, and our cat, Spud, along for the adventure.
+Still with tons of open questions but a confidence for the future, we boarded a flight to Madrid feeling organized, excited, and more than a little curious about what life would look like abroad.

-Weโ€™d always wondered what it would be like to live abroad.
-And while we had close families and a solid community back home in Indiana, we felt drawn toward something different.
-For us, moving abroad wasnโ€™t about escaping anythingโ€”it was about stepping toward something new, something more aligned with the kind of life we wanted to live.
+Throughout our entire relationship, we had always wondered what it would be like to live abroad.
+And while we had close families and a solid community back home in Indiana, we felt drawn toward a less traditional life.
+For us, moving abroad wasnโ€™t about escaping anything, it was about stepping toward something new, and more aligned with the kind of life we wanted to live.

 There are countless reasons people choose to move abroad.
 Ours was simple: we wanted to live more intentionally and open ourselves up to new experiences.